VoronDesign/VoronUsers/printer_mods/techprolet/2020_aplic_cam_mount/README.md

 - 4x M3x6 screws
 ```
 ### Printing
 The mount is printed in the orientation that it is in the STL file.
-The mount is printed should be printed with the recommended Voron settings (40% infill and 4 perimeters) in ABS/ASA.
-That said, I've printed mine PETG and it still holds.
+The mount should be printed with the recommended Voron settings (40% infill and 4 perimeters) in ABS/ASA.
+That said, I've printed mine in PETG and it still holds.
 No supports or mount needed